Storytelling Classes

 She talks about the Italian designer’s humble roots.
 He was born in Milan, the song of shoemaker.
 When he opened his first store in 1970s New York, he decided to do things differently.
 He handed out free espressos, he had DJs playing and models dancing in the shop window.
 The store became legendary with the hip and famous, Andy Warhol even launched his magazine there.

 Two years later, she’s applying for her first job in advertising.
 The interviewer asks about her relevant experience.
 The problem - she’s never worked in advertising before.
-Instead of drawing attention to this, she tells the interviewer the story of the jacket.
-How she persuaded the customer to buy it, not by ‘selling’, but by successfully communicating the brand’s story.
+Instead of drawing attention to this, she tells the interviewer about the jacket, and how she persuaded the customer to buy it, not by ‘selling’, but by successfully communicating the brand’s story.
+She explains how she shared the designer’s story, sold the jacket and made her commission.

 She lands the job.